 Step Five – Attend the Rite of Baptism: The sacrament of Baptism takes place in the Church on the first Sunday of each month.
 Everyone is welcome to this joy filled ceremony.
 The sacred rite takes about 1 hour.

-Again, our welcoming Mass takes place on the second Sunday of the month preceding the Baptism most usually at our 9:30 AM Family Mass.
+Our welcoming Mass takes place on the last Sunday of the month preceding the Baptism at our 9:30 AM Family Mass.

 Our Baptisms take place on the first Sunday of each month.